-25 Apr How To Use CO2 Extractors to Make Extracts
+25 Apr Supercritical CO2 Extraction Process: How to Use CO2 to Make Extracts

-The process for making extracts starts 6-9 months before an actual extraction takes place.
+The supercritical CO2 extraction process starts 6-9 months before an actual extraction takes place.
 First, the cultivation experts select the genetics to plant.
 Having cannabinoid assays and wax content data on the strains go a long way to help estimate the extraction yield and production output.
 Second, the plant is harvested, dried, and then ground so that it can be extracted.
-Typically, sticks, roots and fan leaf are not extracted and are discarded from the process simply because they have little to no active product within them.
+Typically, sticks, roots, and fan leaf are not extracted and are discarded from the process simply because they have little to no active product within them.
 The plant material is then loaded into the extractor to separate the oils from the plant material.

 Some extractors use trim exclusively as the source material for their extractions.
-Trim is derived from the trichrome rich outer leafs that encompass the flower.
-The overall cannabinoid content of these leaves can range from 10-15% and high grade trim usually includes small flowers that can not be sold elsewhere.
+Trim is derived from the trichrome rich, outer leaves that encompass the flower.
+The overall cannabinoid content of these leaves can range from 10-15%, and high-grade trim usually includes small flowers that cannot be sold elsewhere.
 Quality trim can be obtained from a variety of producers at a wide range of quality.
 In our experience, there is no difference in quality between outdoor and indoor trim.
 However, some less scrupulous purveyors sell their fan leaf and stems containing 1-5% cannabinoids at a reduced cost per pound.
-This trim is not really trim but is all the waste material and can contain high concentrations of pesticides and or herbicides.
-Care should be taken when purchasing trim since the cost to produce a gram from poor quality trim is greater than the cost to produce from high quality trim.
+This trim is actually waste material that can contain high concentrations of pesticides and/or herbicides.
+Care should be taken when purchasing trim since the cost to produce a gram from poor quality trim is greater than the cost to produce from high-quality trim.

-The process is made easier using our production methods including igwLAB integrated workstations which are a manufacturing execution system and also using an Extrakt-1 with built-in easy to use methods.
-Standard recipes come built into the equipment so you don’t necessarily need to worry about the specifics.
-Of course you can run any recipe as desired, but the standard methods give you a good starting point.
+The supercritical CO2 extraction process is made easier using our production methods including igwLAB integrated workstations, which are a manufacturing execution system, and also using an Extrakt-1 CO2 extractor with built-in, easy to use methods.
+Standard recipes come built into the equipment, so you don’t necessarily need to worry about the specifics.
+Of course, you can run any recipe as desired, but the standard methods give you a good starting point.

-The key advantages of the Extrakt-1 extractor are that it is fast, it has little carry over, it has a containment system, and it is integrated into igwLAB’s MES (manufacturing execution system) with no need for custom api or further integration.
-The system offers high pressure vessels for extraction, collection and recycling.
-Reproducibility, throughput, and efficiency problems that many CO2 extractors face have been solved by ExtraktLAB.
+The key advantages of the Extrakt-1 extractor are that it is fast, has little carryover, has a containment system, and is integrated into igwLAB’s MES (manufacturing execution system) with no need for custom API or further integration.
+The system offers high-pressure vessels for extraction, collection, and recycling.
+Reproducibility, throughput, and efficiency problems that many CO2 extractors face have been solved by extraktLAB®.
 Finding solutions for these issues can make the process easier to replicate and safer for the consumer.
 These solutions can also help make the extraction laboratory a lucrative business endeavor.